-Yvonne believes the event is a great way to connect the work of STEPS to the mission of International Women’s Day – celebrating social, economic, cultural and political achievements of women.
+Yvonne believes the event is a great way to connect the work of STEPS to the mission of International Women’s Day – celebrating women’s social, economic, cultural and political achievements.

 “We are showcasing some sewing work the students have done, which is upskilling women for potential employment opportunities in the future, and very importantly they are becoming engaged in social activities,” she said.

 “There’s speeches to highlight and celebrate the achievements of women as well as fabulous dancing, lunch, sewing displays and lots of fun.”

 The event was a huge success thanks to the collaborative efforts of many community organisations, including Genevieve Dally and event MC Maria Scarlett from the NTAHC.

 For more information about STEPS AMEP and courses, contact 1300 585 868.